SiaFoundation/siad/doc/api/index.html.md

 may not begin with a forward-slash character.

 **root** | bool
-Whether or not to tread the siapath as being relative to the user's home directory.
+Whether or not to treat the siapath as being relative to the user's home directory.
 If this field is not set, the siapath will be interpreted as relative to 'home/user/'.